petdic/ec2-lab-2/README.md

 Contains ElasticLoadBalancer
 Ensure ElasticLoadBalancer SecurityGroup is same as Ec2Instance

+Ensure that MountTargets are in same AvailabilityZones as EC2Instances.
+You can add more MountTargets to ensure all AvailabilityZones are covered.
-For MountTarget change SubnetId and SecurityGroups.
+For MountTargets change SubnetId and SecurityGroups.
 Ensure that the EC2 Instance SecurityGroups contains same security group as MountTarget SecurityGroups (default - security group (VPC))
 ```